specktakel/hierarchical_nu/examples/population.md

 import h5py
 ```

-## Simulate a simple population of objects
+## Simulate a simple source population

 Using the popsynth package, it is easy to simulate realistic cosmological populations.
 We can then use this as a starting point for our usual simulation of neutrinos via Stan.